GozNym virus removal guide

 To eliminate GozNym virus our malware researchers recommend scanning your computer with Spyhunter.

-Examples of other banking trojans are Bolik, Chthonic and Tinynuke.
-Unfortunately, there are many other programs of this type that cyber criminals use to steal money from unsuspecting people.
-One way or another, all crooks who use banking trojans target online banking accounts and steal login credentials.
+Some examples of other banking trojans are Bolik, Chthonic, and Tinynuke.
+Unfortunately, there are many other programs of this type used by cyber criminals to steal money from unsuspecting people.
+They employ banking trojans to target online bank accounts and steal login credentials.

 How did GozNym infiltrate my computer?